 In our laboratory we investigate how external and internal stimuli are integrated at the chromatin level.
 In particular, by using a comprehensive approach, we aim to describe the role of chromatin modifying enzymes and transcription factors in the maintenance of adult stem cells and in doing so characterize the transcriptional mechanisms and the chromatin associated events involved in tumor formation and metastatic progression.
 Through the extensive characterization of these mechanisms our ultimate goal is the identification of putative targets for novel pharmacological approaches.

-- Understand the transcriptional and epigenetic events driving non-alcoholic fatty liver disease (NAFLD) and liver cancer formation and progression.
+- Characterize the transcriptional and epigenetic events driving liver regeneration and liver tumors formation and progression.

-- Characterize the transcriptional and epigenetic mechanisms required for the growth of hepatic metastasis from colorectal cancer.
+- Characterize the epigenetic and mutagenic events required for dissemination and growth of lung metastasis from hepatocellular carcinoma.

 - Exploit patients-derived tumor organoids as models for pre-clinical studies.